The Survey of English Place-Names

 Norfolk: Partly published.

 In addition, Professor Diana Whaley has supervision of the collection for Northumberland, while Professor John Insley is overseeing the publication of Lincolnshire material collected by the late Professor Cameron.
-A team of the existing editors is similarly overseeing publication of the late Victor Watts’s work on Durham.

 Coverage and Scope of the Survey

-Before the Second World War, the Survey was largely limited to ‘major’ place-names, the names of towns, villages, larger rivers, forests, etc. From the 1950s onwards rich collections of minor names, field-names and street-names have also been included.
+Before the Second World War, the Survey was largely limited to coverage of 'major' place-names, the names of towns, villages, larger rivers, forests, etc. From the 1950s onwards rich collections of minor names, field-names and street-names have also been included.
 (Major names are also nowadays given a very much fuller treatment than in the early years.)
 This detailed material provides an excellent resource for local investigators, social, urban and agricultural historians of the medieval and early modern periods, linguists, geographers and archaeologists.
 The growing scale of coverage, however, has inevitably slowed down the country-wide progress of the Survey, and counties are nowadays covered by multiple volumes.
 This accounts for the current partial coverage of some counties.

 The map above indicates the current coverage of the country.